 The University bills students through an electronic billing system called Penn.Pay.
-You will be notified by email, at your University-assigned email address when your new monthly statement is available for viewing.
-Penn.Pay enables you and other payers you authorize (parents, grandparents, etc.) to receive your monthly billing statements over the web.
+You will be notified by email at your University assigned email address when your new monthly statement is available for viewing.
+Penn.Pay enables you, and other payers you authorize (parents, grandparents, etc.), to receive your monthly billing statements electronically.
 If you have a U.S. bank account, you can submit payments online, using an electronic interface with your bank.
 This paperless system provides you with the convenience of web-based electronic payments at no additional cost.
-Or if you prefer, you may print your payment coupon from Penn.Pay and mail a check to the Student Financial Services lockbox.
-American Express, MasterCard, or Discover is also accepted as form of payment; if you elect to use this payment method, you will be billed a 2.75% convenience fee on your cardholder statement.
+American Express is also accepted as a form of payment; if you elect to use this payment method, you will be billed a convenience fee of 2% on your cardholder statement.
 Penn does not receive any portion of the convenience fee.
+Your billing and Penn.Pay history are kept online for six months for your reference.
+For more information, visit the SFS website at: www.sfs.upenn.edu/pennpay